GiorgosNikitopoulos/Mine_Vulnerable_Code/README.md

 # Vulnerable Code Dataset

 Follow the workflow chart and the script descriptions in order to either mine the NVD as is or find new vulnerabilities.
+Populate the ACCESS_TOKEN parameter in any file needed with the Github API access token.
+Replace the name GiorgosNikitopoulos with your own username.
 <p align="center">
 <img src="docs/diagram.png">
 </p>